lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6_Use_Pipelines_API.md

 ### Why do this
  - You want to scale your analysis pipeline using Google Pipelines API
- - Pipelines API was previously called Genomics API and still uses that name in some of the documentation
+ - Pipelines API was called Genomics API & still uses that name in some documentation

  [![gcp-pipelines](/images/gcp-pipelines.png)]()